 “Hello, my name is_________ and I am majoring in __________ (include “at Iowa State” if the setting is off-campus).
 I wanted to make sure I spoke with you today because _____________________________________.”

 |Your pitch should include the following:

-- Introduction: Greet the employer with a smile and firm handshake.
+- Introduction: Greet the employer with a smile.
 Introduce yourself and offer a copy of your resume.

 - Objective: Tell the employer what type of employment you seek (e.g. internship, co-op, full-time).